hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_an_astronaut_s_helmet_w_1c072b52-f51c-4ed2-9772-4e031b5f073d-0_3.content.md

 ## Contact Us

 Have questions or feedback about our space-inspired website?
 We'd love to hear from you!
-Contact us at [email protected] and we'll get back to you as soon as possible.
+Contact us at me@pavolhejny.com and we'll get back to you as soon as possible.

 ---